Pharma Stocks on the Verge of a Breakthrough: Earnings May Propel Them Forward.

 About GILD

 Gilead Sciences, Inc. is a biopharmaceutical company.
 It is engaged in advancing medicines to prevent and treat life-threatening diseases, including HIV, viral hepatitis, COVID-19, cancer, and inflammation.
 It is focused on discovering, developing, and delivering medicines to address unmet medical needs in virology, oncology, and other therapeutic areas.
-Its portfolio of marketed products includes AmBisome, Atripla, Biktarvy, Cayston, Complera, Descovy, Descovy for PrEP, Emtriva, Epclusa, Eviplera, Genvoya, Harvoni, Hepcludex, Hepsera, Jyseleca, Letairis, Livdelzi/Lyvdelzi, Odefsey, Sovaldi, Stribild, Sunlenca, Tecartus, Trodelvy, Truvada for PrEP, and others.
+Its portfolio of marketed products includes AmBisome, Atripla, Biktarvy, Cayston, Complera, Descovy, Descovy for PrEP, Emtriva, Epclusa, Eviplera, Genvoya, Harvoni, Hepcludex, Hepsera, Jyseleca, Letairis, Livdelzi/Lyvdelzi, Odefsey, Sovaldi, Stribild, Sunlenca, Tecartus, Trodelvy, and others.
 It also sells and distributes authorized generic versions of Epclusa and Harvoni in the United States through its subsidiary, Asegua Therapeutics LLC.
 It has control on anitocabtagene autoleucel (anito cel), an investigational BCMA-directed CAR T cell therapy for multiple myeloma.
-It operates in over 35 countries worldwide.
+The Company also owns an antibody-drug conjugates (ADCs) platform.

 About the author